Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Integrations.md

 The catalogue separates connected services, available connection types, and connectors that are not yet available.
 The **Works with** information helps distinguish a source connection from an outgoing operation.
 A saved credential record alone does not start a workflow.

+For a connected RAG database, configure the database connection, then create a RAG database destination with its collection and provider-specific options.
+Select that destination in [Ingestion](./Ingestion.md).
+The database generates embeddings for the delivered chunks; this is separate from the embedding provider used by Stirling's built-in knowledge base.

 ## Storage connections

 | Connection | Configure | Used by |